5T33Z0/OC-Little-Translated/Content/01_Adding_missing_Devices_and_enabling_Features/DMA_Controller_(SSDT-DMAC)/README.md

 - **MacMini**: 1,1 to 8,1
 - **MacPro**: 1,1 to 7,1
 - **Xserve**: 1,3 to 3,1

+> [!NOTE]
+>
+> A DMAC/FWHD SSDT was proposed upstream to [acidanthera/OpenCorePkg (PR #121)](https://github.com/acidanthera/OpenCorePkg/pull/121) and was closed.
+Maintainers argued that Apple using a device in its ACPI doesn't by itself justify replicating it on Hackintoshes without evidence of a functional benefit.
+This is why DMAC remains a community "Content" hotpatch here rather than something OpenCorePkg ships or recommends by default.

 ## Use case: enabling `AppleVTD`